 Manage your weight

-Another way to determine your risk is to measure your waist circumference.
+Another way to determine your risk is to measure your waist circumference as adipose tissue around the waist is especially impactful.
 This should be less than 80cm for women and less than 94cm for Caucasian men, or less than 90cm for Asian men.

 Being physically active not only helps to control your weight, blood pressure and cholesterol, but also helps to support the transport of glucose from your blood into your cells.

-It’s recommended that you complete at least 150 minutes of moderate exercise a week, however 27% of adults do less than 30 minutes of exercise a week.
+It’s recommended that you complete at least 150 minutes of moderate exercise a week, however Public Health England (2022) report 34% of men and 42% of women do not meet activity levels advised for good health.

 If this includes you, as well as aiming to get more exercise in, try sitting down less.
 Being sedentary is an independent risk factor for diabetes, so try to get up and about for at least a few minutes every hour to stretch your legs.